pmnoxx/reshade-display-commander/SUPPORT.md

 ## Common Issues

 ### Installation Problems
-- Ensure you have the latest version of ReShade installed
+- **Ensure you have ReShade 6.5.1+ (nightly version) installed** - stable releases are not compatible
 - Check that the addon files are in the correct directory
 - Verify game compatibility
+- If using stable ReShade, download a nightly build from [GitHub Actions](https://github.com/crosire/reshade/actions)

 ### HDR Issues
 - Confirm your monitor supports HDR